wlwl2/case-utils/README.md

 Do you remember the difference between 'dashes' and 'hyphens'?

-What happens to the other letters after the first letter?
+What happens to all of the characters after the transformation?

 ### Transformation function names